thehunmonkgroup/omnifocus-to-taskwarrior/README.md

  * Context - Hierarchical contexts are not exported, only the final context in the hierarchy
  * Folders - Not exported, if you want to keep that hierarchy, turn it into a top-level project

+## Support

+The issue tracker for this project is provided to file bug reports, feature requests, and project tasks -- support requests are not accepted via the issue tracker.
+For all support-related issues, including configuration, usage, and training, consider hiring a competent consultant.

+It's unlikely that I will add any more features, unless they are accompanied by a pull request.
+Bug fixes are a possibility, if they don't involve a crazy amount of work.